srinjoym/srinjoy.me.v2/src/app/ProjectPages/LegoWorld/LegoWorld.md

 #### Stage 3 - 3D Augmented Reality

-The last stage of this project was taking the things learned from Stages 1 and 2 to implement a 3D Augmented Reality iOS app.
+The final stage of this project was taking the things learned from Stages 1 and 2 to implement a 3D Augmented Reality iOS app.
 This was my first major foray into the world of iOS development so I was excited to get more comfortable with Swift and ARKit throughout the semester!

 {{<br/>}}

 I first needed 3D models of the Lego sets so I could overlay them as the user built each layer in the app.
 Thankfully, the [Eurobricks](www.eurobricks.com) community has an excellent archive of Lego Digital Designer models for most major Lego sets.
-From there, I just had to do some tinkering to split each model into different steps for the user to follow and then export each into the COLLADA file format.
+From there, I just had to do some tinkering to split each model into different steps for the user to follow, and then export each into the COLLADA file format.

 {{<img src={require('../../../../img/Shanghai.png')}/>}}
 {{<img src={require('../../../../img/London.png')}/>}}